-The order Coleoptera stood out as prominent one being represented by two families: Coccinellidae and Carabidae.
-Within the Coccinellidae family, three distinct beetles were found, namely Micraspis discolor, Propylea dissecta, and Propylea japonica.
-These beetles, well-known as general predators, play a pivotal role in maintaining ecological balance by preying on different insect pests of rice.
-On the other hand, the family Carabidae was slightly more restrained in its diversity, with only one member, Ophionea sp., being observed during the study.
-Among the coleopteran predators Micraspis sp was the most dominant one with a relative abundance of 19.69% followed by Ophionea sp (10.42%).
+The order Coleoptera was prominent, represented by Coccinellidae and Carabidae.
+Within the Coccinellidae family, three distinct beetle species namely Micraspis discolor, Propylea dissecta, and Propylea japonica were recorded in varying proportions.
+Micraspis sp was the most dominant beetle with a relative abundance of 19.69% followed by Ophionea sp (10.42%).These beetles, well-known as general predators, play a pivotal role in maintaining ecological balance by preying on different insect pests of rice.
+The family Carabidae was slightly more restrained in its diversity, with only one member, Ophionea sp., being observed during the study(Table 4).

-Another significant order that emerged from the study was Hymenoptera, which has given a vibrant diversity with representatives from three distinct genera, each belonging to unique families.
-Among the parasitoids documented, most abundant one was an unidentified parasitic wasp from the subfamily cardiochilinae of family braconidae, Other two were Brachymeria sp from chalcididae family and Xanthopimpla sp. from the ichneumonidae family.
-These parasitic species are instrumental in regulating pest populations, thereby ensuring the health and productivity of rice crops.
-Among the hymenopterans, unidentified cardiochilinae wasp was the predominant one with relative abundance 16.41% followed by Xanthopimpla sp.
+Another significant order that emerged from the study was Hymenoptera, having a vibrant diversity of unique families and three distinct genera.
+The most abundant parasitoid was an unidentified parasitic wasp from the subfamily Cardiochilinae of family Braconidae, Other two were Brachymeria sp from Chalcididae family and Xanthopimpla sp. from the Ichneumonidae family(Table 4).
+These parasitic species are instrumental in regulating pest populations, ensuring the health and productivity of rice crops.
+Among the hymenopterans, an unidentified wasp from Cardiochilinae was the most predominant species with (16.41%) followed by Xanthopimpla sp.
 (4.63%).

-Furthermore, the Odonata order, predominantly known for its representation by dragonflies and damselflies, exhibited a fascinating diversity within the rice fields and number of damselflies are more in number when compared to dragon flies (Parsappa et al., 2017).
-Specifically, in the present study, this order was represented by five distinctive genera that could be categorized into two primary families such as libellulidae and coenagrionidae.
-Among the dragonflies, the identified species included Rhyothemis variegata, Crocothemis servilia, and Orthetrum sabina.
+The dragonflies and damselflies of the Odonata order exhibited a fascinating diversity in the rice fields and the number of damselflies was higher when compared to dragon flies (Parsappa et al., 2017).
+In the present study, this order was represented by five distinctive genera of Libellulidae and Coenagrionidae.
+The dragonflies species included Rhyothemis variegata, Crocothemis servilia, and Orthetrum sabina(Table4).
 These aerial predators offer significant ecological benefits by preying on a variety of insect pests.
-The damselflies, identified as Agriocnemis sp. and Ischnura sp., added another layer of biodiversity, resulting the intricate balance and coexistence of multiple species within this dynamic ecosystem.The relative abundance of the most predominant one in dragonflies is Orthretum sabina (4.83%) and among damselflies, Agriocnemis sp.
-(14.29%) was the most abundant one.
+The two damselfly spedies , Agriocnemis sp. and Ischnura sp., added another layer of biodiversity, resulting the intricate balance and coexistence of multiple species within this dynamic ecosystem.The most abundant among dragonflies was Orthretum sabina (4.83%) and the predominant damselfly species was Agriocnemis sp.
+(14.29%) .